bholt/claret-papoc/Commutativity.md

 ## Commutativity Specifications

 Though *commutativity* is often discussed in terms of an operation commuting with all other operations, it is actually more nuanced.
 If a pair of operations commute, then executing them in either order will produce the same result.
 Using the definitions from \cite{Kulkarni:PLDI11}, whether or not a pair of method invocations commute is a property of the data type and is a function of the methods, their arguments, their return values, and the *abstract* state of their target.
-We call the full set of commutativity rules for a data type its *commutativity specification.* An example specification for a *set* is shown in Table \cite{spec}.
+We call the full set of commutativity rules for a data type its *commutativity specification.* An example specification for a *set* is shown in Table \cite{tab:spec}.

 ## Transaction Boosting
 If two operations in different transactions commute with each other, it means they could execute in any order,